Freedom Flights: Emigrant motivations

 Many Cubans were eager to leave the country in pursuit of freedom.
 Critics saw Castro as a classical Latin American caudillo, a ruler who treated the country like his personal property.
 The government suppressed religion and confiscated private property.
 A climate of fear prevailed over all aspects of life.
 Silvio, a Cuban, remarks, "Everyone lives in fear all the time."
 A Cuban-American, Octavio, observes, "Cuba itself was a prison".
 The US promised a different climate.
 María Rodríguez recounts the emotional story of first seeing the country: "I cried quietly while kissing the [American] flag and said a prayer....
 For the first time in my life, I felt free."

 During the nationalization of small businesses in the Revolutionary Offensive, some small merchants decided to leave Cuba in the airlift.

+Race, gender, and socioeconomic status

+Refugees of the Freedom Flight era were more likely to be women or elderly people than working age men because of emigration restrictions.
+Those who emigrated were also more likely to be in the working class with about 57% of refugees within that socioeconomic class.
+The largest class of migrants underrepresented were black Cubans as racism during the Jim Crow era, hopes of a better life after revolution, and U.S immigration policy that favored family reunification, led to black Cubans being less than 3% of Cuban Migrants in the U.S in 1970.

 Persecution in Cuba

 Although the Castro government initially allowed citizens to leave, it would eventually discourage emigration by harassing and humiliating Cubans who signed up for the program.
 The program quickly gained popularity; by March 1968, over one million people were on the waiting list.
 Those on the waitlist were fired from their jobs, deemed "enemies of the state," and hassled by members of the Committees for the Defense of the Revolution (CDRs).
 Some were interned in camps far from their homes and families, and their property was confiscated upon their departure.
 Castro also referred to those who left as gusanos (worms) and insisted to the Cuban people that Cuba was better off without them because the gusanos were the bourgeoisie, who had capitalized on them in the earlier system.
 The actions worked only minimally.
 Although one million people were on the waitlist in March 1968, a Chicago Tribune poll in April 1966 found that almost two million Cubans wanted to leave.